-In 2018/19 Norland successfully gained Taught Degree Awarding Powers.
-It remains actively working towards its application for indefinite Degree Awarding Powers, expected in 2022 and then University title in a further 2-3 years later.
+In 2018/19 Norland successfully gained Taught Degree Awarding Power.
+It remains actively working towards its application for indefinite Degree Awarding Power, and then University title in a further 2-3 years later, although this process has been delayed due to changes in the regulatory framework and designated bodies.
 Norland continues to review and consider its future college and student accommodation needs, to ensure best provision for its students and staff, as well as developing ambitious plans to expand its consultancy and commercial income streams.
-A new 5 year strategic plan will be developed in the 2021/22 academic year.
+A new 5 year strategic plan has been developed, to be implemented in the 2022/23 academic year.
 In addition, it continues to work closely with its charitable holding company, The Norland Foundation.